2016 NRL Grand Final: Second half

 The Melbourne Storm regained their composure in the second half with tries to Jesse Bromwich and Will Chambers.
 Both tries were converted by Cameron Smith enabling the Melbourne side to take the lead 12 - 8.

 The Cronulla-Sutherland Sharks responded through a try scored by prop Andrew Fifita in which he beat five Melbourne defenders from close range.
 Maloney again converted the goal leaving the score 14 - 12 to Cronulla with just nine minutes remaining in the match.

 The Melbourne club had a prime opportunity to score when Chambers regathered his own grubber after a right-side break but he failed to recognise an unmarked Cooper Cronk.
 In the final seconds of the game Melbourne again had a chance to steal victory with a play that went from the right side of the field to the left and then back to the right.
 Cronulla's scrambling defence managed to hold on, with Ricky Leutele making a desperate tackle which secured the club's first ever premiership.

+Post match

+The Sharks players began running around the ground to celebrate, with Gallen embracing a very emotional former Sharks player Andrew Ettinghausen, with this image becoming an iconic moment in NRL history.

+Luke Lewis was presented with the Clive Churchill Medal becoming the first Cronulla player in history to win the award, for his defensive game, running 128 metres and taking 21 tackles.
+There was debate as to whether him or Fifita, who scored the match winning try, deserved the honour.
+Lewis' credited his teammates with his medal-winning performance, "It's pretty special to have this around your neck, but I really believe it wouldn't be possible if it wasn't for the other 16 blokes in the side."
+The medal capped off an incredible comeback for Lewis after being diagnosed with cancer in 2012 which resulted in his thyroid being removed, moving to Cronulla once he was cleared to play in 2013 and changed positions from wing to the front row to prolong his career.

+During the presentation proceedings, the club representatives were Ettinghausen (Cronulla) and Matt Geyer (Melbourne).

+Gallen's winning speech is considered to be one of the most famous in NRL history, noted back to a famous quote made by former Cronulla coach, Jack Gibson, who compared the Sharks winning the premiership to leaving a porchlight on for Harold Holt's return, Gallen happily shouted to the crowd, "To all you people back at the Shire, turn your porchlights off cause we're coming home with the trophy!"